-Leading off the list of the best messages in bottles from 2017 is a really cool one–it’s a musical album sealed in a bottle and dropped in the sea of Iceland by Icelandic musician Ásgeir.
+Leading off the list of the best messages in bottles from 2017 is a really cool one!
+Icelandic musician Ásgeir sealed a musical album in a “bottle” and dropped it in the sea of Iceland!

 There is so much to love about this message in a bottle.
 First, the motivation behind it, according to Ásgeir is to raise awareness about ocean pollution, and you guys know how I feel about that.
 The more people–especially people with platforms–who discuss that issue publicly, the better.
 We have a serious pollution crisis on our hands–kudos to Ásgeir for raising awareness about it.

-Also, this message in a bottle is part of a series of unique albums Ásgeir recorded and hid as part of a massive “treasure hunt” among his fans.
+This message in a bottle is part of a series of unique albums Ásgeir recorded and hid to inspire a massive “treasure hunt” among his fans.
 The world is a bleak place, and we need this kind of joyful adventure!